FlorisSteenkamp/MAT/README.md

 leaves just like in any other tree traversal.
 Each node, which is a class of type `CpNode` (for Contact Point Node), has several properties (see the docs).
-For our current purposes we only need the `matCurve` property.
+For our current purposes we only need the `matCurveToNextVertex` property.

-`matCurve` is a bezier curve (as defined previously with type `number[][]`) of order 1, 2 or 3 forming a part of the MA.
+`matCurveToNextVertex` is a bezier curve (as defined previously with type `number[][]`) of order 1, 2 or 3 forming a part of the MA.
 In the example code we draw this curve on our orignal SVG.